Hernia Clinic Hampshire Improves Post Hernia Surgery Results

 Q: Do you have to do anything to maintain the mesh?

 A: No, there is nothing you can do to influence the mesh.
 You can, however, influence the wound healing.
 It is wound healing rather than fixation that causes the most long term discomfort.
-You do have some control over this and we describe this on our website.
+You do have some control over this and we advice how to best recover from hernia surgery.

 More about Medtronic and their hernia repair products.
 Click here.